singularis-mzf/doxy_mini_tram/multi_component_liveries/README.md

 You can not just select livery components, you can also move them in the layer stack.
 To make a component appear on top of all others, set the Blue channel to 254.
-To move it between the second and third layer, set the Blue channel to 1.
+To move it between the second and third layer, set the Blue channel to 3.
 To remove it completely, set the Blue channel to 255.

 When you paint the entity with `#000000` 0% Alpha, you can see the current component stack.

+### Slots

+To copy a complex livery from one entity to another, you can use “slots”.
+There are 30 slots, of which 10 are private, and 20 are shared with all players.
+Paint `#0000NN` 0% Alpha, where NN is a slot number plus 100, to store a livery in a slot.
+Paint `#0000NN` 0% Alpha to load a livery from slot NN.

+### Presets

+If you do not want to paint individual components, you may check whether the entity provides “presets”.
+Paint `#000000` 0% Alpha, and check the list of presets.
+By painting `#0000NN` 0% Alpha, where NN is the index of the preset plus 200, you apply a preset.

 ## How it works